A tasty chickpea and spinach curry recipe using pantry staples.

 🧊 Suitable for freezing?

 The curry can be frozen for up to 3 months.
-Once completely cooled, place into a freezer-safe container and freeze.
+Once completely cooled, place it in a freezer-safe container and freeze.
 Defrost in the fridge for 24 hours prior to reheating.

 ❓ FAQS